-Most of us understand that employee engagement is something we should all have—yet very few organizations do.
-In one survey of 500+ executives, 71% ranked employee engagement as very important to their organizational success—yet only 24% said their own employees are highly engaged.
+Most of us understand how important employee engagement is to the success of an organization, yet very few organizations consider that they have an engaged workforce.
+In one survey of 500+ executives, 71% ranked employee engagement as very important to their organizational success, yet only 24% said their own employees are highly engaged.

 Do we really need it?
 And how can we get it?

-In a nutshell, employee engagement is a measure of an employees emotional commitment.
-And it is the key to productivity, retention, and a whole host of other KPIs such as customer satisfaction, safety and absenteeism.
+Employee engagement is a measure of an employee’s emotional commitment.
+It is the key to productivity, retention, and a whole host of other KPIs such as customer satisfaction, safety and absenteeism.
 So yes, we all need it.